Researched & written by Sarah (Sallie) Burns Atkins

 In the interest of space, I earlier left out Col. Stuart’s account that the interpreter’s wife ran to the cabin where Cornstalk was being held and told them the people were coming to kill them “because the Indians that killed Gilmore had come with Elinipsico the day before.
 He utterly denied it; declared that he knew nothing of them, and trembled exceedingly.”
 The men at Fort Randolph did not believe Elinipsico.
 Considering the circumstances, would you?

 I never learned any of this while studying West Virginia history and I will bet that most people reading this didn’t learn it either.
-It certainly isn’t mentioned to tourists at Tu-endie-wei Park.
+It certainly isn’t mentioned to tourists at Tu-endie-wei Park where Chief Cornstalk is buried.
 Instead, the truth about Chief Cornstalk’s violent history is hidden and he has become a glamorous, romantic hero.

 While it takes bravery to fight a war against armed soldiers, it takes no bravery at all to gather up large bands of men and attack unsuspecting families, brutally murdering, torturing, and capturing innocent men, women and children.
 This is what Chief Cornstalk did for years before the Battle of Pt.
 Pleasant and this is what he was doing when Littleberry and Charity Adkins were born.